 Wanuri Kahiu, science fiction writer and director (Kenya)

-Just as Kenya was a place where digital payment technologies took off, I think it will become a test bed for how people interact with AI and robots.
-Barriers to entry are low and there are few social laws or customs around AI, so it's like a blank slate for human-machine coexistence experiments.
-In Kinshasa nearly 10 years ago they installed robotic traffic policemen and people obeyed them more than human police, because the robots weren't corrupt.
-There is a lot of potential for localized AI applications to help Africa tackle African problems, which is important because by 2050 one in four people worldwide will be African.
+Just as Kenya has been a place where digital payment technologies have taken off, I think it will become a testbed for how people interact with AI and robots.
+Barriers to entry are low and there are few laws or social mores around AI, so it's like a blank slate for experiments in coexistence between humans and machines.
+In Kinshasa almost 10 years ago they installed robotic traffic policemen and people obeyed them more than human police, because the robots were not corrupt.
+There is a lot of potential for localized AI applications to help Africa address African problems, which is important because by 2050, one in four people in the world will be African.

 Consumers will have more power and more protection